MAPS – masses of them!

 Rhodesian Maps of Some Neighbouring Countries

-I have had a number of requests for printed copies of various maps.
+I have had a number of requests for copies of various maps.
 I have had my own originals of these maps professionally scanned on a large format scanner (at no little expense!) so that I can present what you see on my web site.
-Most of the maps are from high resolution scans and would print well.
-The problem arises in that they would require similarly large format printers to print to.
-I am afraid that as I do not have the necessary large format printer, I am not able to provide prints.
-In that regard, if you could find such a printer nearby, you would do best simply to download the map and ask them to print it but that might not be cheap for a one off.
+The original scans are not available for sale.
+Most of the maps posted on the site are of a fairly high resolution and can be downloaded and should print reasonably well.
+However they would require a large format printer to print from.
+If you could find such a printer nearby, you would do best simply to download the map and ask them to print it but that might not be cheap for a one off.
 Although, if you would be happy with A3 size, you could probably find an A3 size printer fairly easily and this might not be too costly.
-My other suggestion for those who seek a good quality printed map of Rhodesia is that you consider obtaining a copy of the Land Tenure Map an example of which you can see near the top of this page.
+My other suggestion, for those who seek a good quality printed map of Rhodesia, is that you consider obtaining a copy of the Land Tenure Map an example of which you can see near the top of this page.

 The Rhodesian Services Association, based in New Zealand, has had a batch of the land tenure maps printed at a reasonable cost.
 This map is very colourful and was used widely throughout Rhodesia.
 If you click on my example, you will see the amazing amount of detail shown.